Coveo-Turbo/PS-Atomic-Components/src/components/custom-per-page/readme.md

 | choices-displayed | string   | Specify the choices for number of results to render per page |

-This component will render a drop down to specify the number of results to render per page.
+This component will render a drop down button to select the number of results to render per page.

 ```